Marcia Williams: Writings

-Marcia Williams wrote two books about her time in Downing Street: Inside Number 10 on the period 1964–1970 and Downing Street in Perspective on Wilson's third term as Prime Minister 1974–1976.
+She wrote two books about her time in Downing Street: Inside Number 10 on the period 1964–1970 and Downing Street in Perspective on Wilson's third term as Prime Minister 1974–1976.
 After retiring from working in Downing Street, she worked as a columnist for the Mail on Sunday from 1983 to 1988.
 She continued to work for Wilson, handling his private business from the time of his resignation in 1976 until his death in 1995.
-Both her books and columns were ghost-written.

-The Silver Trust

-Williams was one of the founder members of The Silver Trust, a charity which sponsored British silversmiths to provide a silver service for 10 Downing Street.
+She was also one of the founder members of The Silver Trust, a charity which sponsored British silversmiths to provide a silver service for 10 Downing Street.
 Prior to The Silver Trust, Downing Street had no silverware of its own; it was provided on loan from other government offices.

 Yes Minister

-Marcia Williams was one of the sources inside Whitehall used by the writers of the comedy series Yes Minister.
-Another one was Lord Donoughue.
+She was one of the sources inside Whitehall used by the writers of the comedy series Yes Minister, the other one being Lord Donoughue.

 Libel action against the BBC

 In 2001 Joe Haines re-wrote his original book, The Politics of Power, making allegations about Falkender.
-The BBC commissioned a drama written by Francis Wheen, the deputy editor of Private Eye, based on Joe Haines’s memoirs and Bernard Donoughue’s diaries: The Lavender List.
-It was aired on 1 March 2006.
-Falkender sued the BBC for libel, and was awarded £75,000.
-She also obtained the promise that the BBC would never show the drama again.
+The BBC delayed the screening of a docudrama based on the book.
+After the programme (entitled The Lavender List) was aired on 1 March 2006, Falkender sued the BBC for libel, and was awarded £75,000.
+The BBC promised never to rebroadcast the programme.